AlexxNica/closure-compiler-js/README.md

 ### Gulp

-Your `gulpfile.js` should contain a task like this-
+Your `gulpfile.js` should contain a task like this:

 ```js
 const compiler = require('google-closure-compiler-js').gulp();